spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/alliances/integration-instructions/index.html.md

 ## Troubleshooting

 We're always here to help you through your efforts of integration.
-If there's a missing API call from our current API, or you ran into other difficulties in your development please feel free to create a new issue on the [Community Edition issue tracker](https://gitlab.com/gitlab-org/gitlab-foss/issues) and apply the `Ecosystem` label.
+If there's a missing API call from our current API, or you ran into other difficulties in your development please feel free to create a new issue on the [GitLab issue tracker](https://gitlab.com/gitlab-org/gitlab/-/issues) and apply the `devops::ecosystem` label.